Caddyshack II: Plot

-Kate Hartounian is the teenage daughter of Jack, a wealthy and widowed real estate developer of Armenian and Jewish descent.
+Kate Hartounian is the teenage daughter of Jack, a wealthy and widowed real estate developer of Armenian and Jewish descent who made his fortune from humble means and in spite of his wealth, is kind to his employees and pays them well.
 Eager to improve her social status, Kate befriends the snobbish WASP Miffy Young, who encourages Kate and the rough but charming Jack to join their country club Bushwood, where the gopher still dwells.

 When the elitist, old money members of Bushwood meet self-made, nouveau riche millionaire Jack, who builds low-income housing in upscale neighborhoods and displays many working class traits, his application to join is rejected.
 The only member of the club who takes a liking to the lewd, but well-meaning Jack is wealthy widow Elizabeth Pearce.
 Jack runs afoul of Bushwood's arrogant president Chandler Young who declares the Hartounians "are not Bushwood material."
 Chandler's equally haughty wife Cynthia tries to persuade Jack to build his housing complex away from her neighborhood after her son Todd failed to persuade Jack's lawyer Peter Blunt, leading Jack to chase her and the Pierponts with a bulldozer.
-In addition, Jack wins Chandler, Cynthia, Mr. Jamison, the Pierponts, in an auction that involves them working on his construction site.
+In addition, Jack wins Chandler, Cynthia, Mr. Jamison and the Pierponts, in an auction that involves them working on his construction site.
 Jack's behavior upsets Kate, harming their relationship as she befriends a caddy named Harry.

 In retaliation for being blacklisted by the club and Chandler having the construction site being shut down by establishing a Historical Preservation Society, Jack turns to his friend Ty Webb who owns the majority share of Bushwood, but otherwise stays out of the club's day-to-day operations.
 Jack buys Ty's stock in the club - making himself majority owner - and turns Bushwood into a gaudy amusement park called Jackie's Wacky Golf, angering Chandler and the other club members when they lose at each hole against Peter.
 Chandler hires a mercenary named Captain Tom Everett to kill Jack.
 Kate moves in with Miffy after a heated argument with Jack.